godot-jolt/godot-jolt/docs/building.md

 ⚠️ These commands will build binaries for 64-bit systems.
 If you instead wish to build binaries for 32-bit systems then replace `x64` with `x86`.

-⚠️ Either of these need to be run from one of Visual Studio's [Native Tools Command Prompt][cmd] for CMake to find the correct toolchain.
+⚠️ Either of these need to be run from one of Visual Studio's "[Native Tools Command Prompt][cmd]" for CMake to find the correct toolchain.
 Make sure you pick the one appropriate for your target architecture (x64 or x86).

+⚠️Visual Studio's "Developer Command Prompt" or "Developer PowerShell" will not work when targeting 64-bit systems due to them defaulting to a 32-bit toolchain.
+Use the "x64 Native Tools Command Prompt" instead.

 Using Microsoft Visual C++: